Nicole Lopez-Alvar Apologizes For Body-Shaming Angela Amezcua On ‘Bachelor In Paradise’

 Bachelor in Paradise star Nicole Lopez-Alvar has canceled herself.
 The Bachelor Nation beauty spoke out on Twitter after displaying some surprisingly “mean girl” behavior on the ABC dating show this week.

-Nicole spent this week reacting to the arrival of her Bachelor in Paradise boyfriend Clay Harbor’s ex, Angela Amezcua, at the Mexican resort the cast is staying at.
-According to Cosmopolitan, On Tuesday’s episode, Nicole felt threatened by Angela’s presence in Paradise and poked fun at her behind her back.
-Not only did Nicole call Clay’s ex “desperate” and “crazy” but she body-shamed her small physique.
+Nicole spent this week reacting to the arrival of her Bachelor in Paradise boyfriend Clay Harbor’s ex, Angela Amezcua, at the Mexican resort where the cast is staying.
+According to Cosmopolitan, on Tuesday’s episode, Nicole felt threatened by Angela’s presence in Paradise and poked fun at her behind her back.
+Not only did Nicole call Clay’s ex “desperate” and “crazy,” but she body-shamed her small physique.

 “She’s weak.
 Literally, she’s like one pound.
 She has no body mass.
 She needs some Cuban meat on her bones,” Nicole said of Angela.